DataDog/hiring-engineers/answers.md

 ## Bonus Question: What is the Anomaly graph displaying?

-The anomaly grapgh displays occurences of the "postgresql.bgwriter.checkpoints_timed" metric values that are 2 standard deviations (configured) above the ordinary value
+The anomaly graph displays occurences of the "postgresql.bgwriter.checkpoints_timed" metric values that are 2 standard deviations (configured) above the ordinary value

 <br/>
 <br/>